spirosara/Assignments/Canon-Gender Wage Gap.md

 The first key aspect of behavioral economics that is relevant is the theory of rational choice.
 This implies that during the bargaining both parties will selfishly try to maximize their benefits, possibly at the expense of the other party.
 So looking at the first function of unions, the labor union will try to maximize the part of the pie that they get, at the expense of the part of the pie the employers will get.
 However, if they can get a bigger part of the pie by cooperating then both parties will have interest in doing so.

-It’s not always the case that participants will try to maximize their own share of the pie without taking into account the share of the pie that the other party will get  Another important behavioral aspect in play is that of reciprocity.
+It’s not always the case that participants will try to maximize their own share of the pie without taking into account the share of the pie that the other party will get.
+Another important behavioral aspect in play is that of reciprocity.
 This can both be negative and positive.
 In the case of positive reciprocity people will choose to give a bigger part of the pie to other participants, decreasing their own, because they believe it’s fair.
 So in the case of labor unions both parties might take into account what is fair in their opinion.
 Managers might feel that employees have the right for a higher wage than is optimal for maximizing profits, because they believe it is fair.

 Reciprocity can also be negative.
 If someone wants to give payback to someone else because they feel they have been mistreated, they might give up a piece of the pie in order to decrease the piece of the pie for the other party as well.
 Labor unions have a strong position since they can threaten with a strike if employers fail to meet their demands.
 In most cases there mere availability of a strike option is enough for employers to alter their behavior.
 “The mere availability of the strike option appears to raise the teacher salaries by as much as 10 percent.”
 (Delaney 1983).